karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-14/node/readme.md

         '\n});'
     ]
     ```
--   This is basically the function that Node uses to wrap the code inside a file / module
+-   This is basically the function that Node uses to wrap the code inside a file / module.
+This also kinda explains why everything inside a module (file) is scoped to that module and won't be available in other files.
+Unless explicitly exported by the module itself and the module is imported by another module.

 ### Node build in modules examples: